Head Coach Jim Madigan

 In 1998, Madigan was awarded the Friends of NU Hockey Ferny C. Flaman Award.
 The honor is presented to a benefactor of Northeastern hockey who has demonstrated the commitment and dedication of Coach Flaman to making NU hockey a success.

 Madigan graduated from Northeastern in 1986 with a degree in business administration.
-He and his wife Kim, an NU alumna, have two daughters, Kelly and Kate, who both compete on the Northeastern track & field team.
+He and his wife, Kim, an NU alumna, have two daughters, Kelly and Kate, who graduated from Northeastern in 2013 and 2014, respectively.